Rat king: In popular culture

-E. T. A. Hoffmann's The Nutcracker and the Mouse King features a character called the Mouse King (Mausekönig), with seven heads.
-The character is sometimes depicted as multi-headed in productions of the Tchaikovsky ballet The Nutcracker, based on the novella.
-The film The Nutcracker and the Four Realms, based on the short story, similarly features a "Mouse King", a rat-king like creature formed from a teeming mass of small mice.
+The antagonist in the Nutcracker (story and ballet) is called ‘The Rat King’ and often portrayed as a three-headed rat, or a seven-headed rat.

+In The Amazing Maurice and his Educated Rodents by Terry Pratchett, members of the Ratcatchers' Guild create rat kings as a masterpiece to demonstrate their skill in handling live rats.

-The phenomenon's name appeared as the title of a Boston Manor song released in 2020.
-When asked about it, vocalist Henry Cox explained that he used the rat king as a metaphor for contemporary political and social events.
+The phenomenon's name appeared as the title of a Boston Manor song released in 2020, which according to singer Henry Cox explained was a metaphor for contemporary political and social events.

 A creature known as the Rat King is featured in the 2020 action-adventure video game The Last of Us Part II.
-It is a conjoinment of multiple fungus-infected humans, which protagonist Abby encounters in the underground levels of a hospital.
+It is a conjoinment of multiple fungus-infected humans found in the underground levels of a hospital.
 Three actors were tied together to perform motion capture for the creature.
 Co-director Kurt Margenau described the idea behind the Rat King as the team's take on "what happens to them [the infected] when they sit around for a really long time."

-The rat king appears in several episodes of the cartoon Hilda.
-The Rat King is an amalgamation of rats living in the sewers below the city.
-He knows people's secrets and is willing to trade knowledge with Hilda on several occasions.

-A three-head rat sovereign appears as the primary antagonist in Mac Barnett's, graphic novel, The First Cat in Space Ate Pizza.
+A three-head rat sovereign appears as the primary antagonist in Mac Barnett's graphic novel, The First Cat in Space Ate Pizza.

-A rat king appears in Hoard by Luna Carmoon.
-A mass of rats is found among hoarded ephemera in Maria's mother's home.

-A rat king appears in the TV show Adventure Time in the episode "Little Brother", and in The Amazing World of Gumball in the episode "The Gripes".

-A rat king appears in and is a main theme in Ego Death by Jazz Emu, where the protagonist creates a human/rat persona based on their obsession with the Rat King phenomena.

-A rat king prominently features in the film Together.